Bacillus subtilis

 Bacillus subtilis is used in many industrial applications.
 It can produce enzymes such as amylase, which is important to the textile and paper industries, and the protease (protein-digesting enzyme) subtilisin, which can be used to make detergent and by the leather industry.

-The health care industry uses the bacterium to make antibiotics such as bacilli, bacillomycin D, Bacitracin, difficidin, and oxydifficidin.
+The healthcare industry uses the bacterium to make antibiotics such as bacilli, bacillomycin D, Bacitracin, difficidin, and oxydifficidin.
 Bacitracin treats skin infections caused by bacteria and helps to prevent infection in burns, and bacillomycin D is a type of antifungal medication.
-The bacterium is also used to produce hyaluronic acid, which is used in injection form in the treatment for various joint disorders and in eye surgeries such as cataract removal.
-Hyaluronic acid is additionally used in skin-care products for purposes such as reducing the appearance of scars and preventing visible signs of aging, although this has not been proven to be effective.
+The bacterium is also used to produce hyaluronic acid, which is used in injection form in the treatment of various joint disorders and in eye surgeries such as cataract removal.
+Hyaluronic acid is additionally used in skincare products for purposes such as reducing the appearance of scars and preventing visible signs of aging, although this has not been proven to be effective.

 Probiotics, which are used to aid in digestion and immunity and to soothe the gastrointestinal tract, are also made from Bacillus subtilis.
 Some fermented foods, such as natto, a soybean product, use the bacteria in the fermentation process.